wayfair-incubator/aux-eng-playbook/src/docs/running/kickoff.md

         - If you hold retros on thursday, this information is very fresh
     - An example:
         - Documentation is generally not the most enjoyable work
-            - often easy to deprioritize
+            - often easy to de-prioritize
         - If you see someone struggle due to lack of documentation, and it comes up in a retro:
             - Taking immediate action feels rewarding
             - You understand the actual gap with real feedback